Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Akio Ogino’s Basic Information

-Chihiro’s father, 38 years old.
-According to the storyboards, he works for a construction-related company.
+Chihiro’s father, aged 38.
+According to Miyazaki’s storyboards, he works for a construction or architecture-related firm.

-4. As a result, he is turned into a pig.
+4. Consequently, he is turned into a pig.

-That is, it seems plausible that his “rampage” was to change the unsettling atmosphere in the car.
-Perhaps what he feared most was a “fight between a pouting Chihiro and her mother.”
+It is highly plausible that his “reckless adventure” was a desperate attempt to break the toxic atmosphere inside the car.
+What he likely feared most was a blow-out argument between a pouting Chihiro and her increasingly irritated mother.

 Yūko Ogino | Voice Actor: Lauren Holly